suyingke2004/doge/QWEN.md

 *   Write tests for core functionalities, especially for tools and agent logic.
 *   Since you cannot interact with a browser directly, do not use manual browser testing.
 Instead, use headless browser testing or write more comprehensive integration tests.

+## Bug Fixes

+### History Sidebar Display Issue (July 26, 2025)

+Fixed an issue where history records in the sidebar had inconsistent heights and displayed full content without truncation.
+The fix involved modifying CSS styles and JavaScript logic to ensure uniform display.

+Changes made:
+1. Modified `static/style.css` to set a fixed height for history items in the sidebar and added text truncation
+2. Updated `templates/chat.html` to truncate history titles to 30 characters with ellipsis
+3. Updated `templates/history.html` to limit displayed content and maintain consistent item heights

+### History Record Background Enhancement (July 26, 2025)

+Enhanced the visual distinction between history records by adding semi-transparent light blue backgrounds that don't overly obscure the background image.

+Changes made:
+1. Changed background color of history items from white to light blue (rgba(173, 216, 230, 0.3)) in both `static/style.css` (for chat sidebar) and `templates/history.html` (for history page)
+2. Increased border radius from 4px to 10px for a more rounded appearance
+3. Updated hover effects to use light blue as well
+4. Maintained consistency with the overall design aesthetic

+### PDF Download Link Issue (July 26, 2025)

+Fixed an issue where PDF download links were displayed as plain text and required a page refresh to become clickable.
+The fix involved simplifying the HTML link generation in `agent.py` to remove unnecessary JavaScript event handlers, making the links immediately functional.

+Changes made:
+1. Modified the PDF link handling code in `agent.py` to generate clean HTML anchor tags
+2. Removed complex JavaScript onclick handlers that were causing the refresh requirement
+3. Ensured the frontend properly renders HTML content using `innerHTML`

+## Bug Fixes

+### PDF Download Link Issue (July 26, 2025)

+Fixed an issue where PDF download links were displayed as plain text and required a page refresh to become clickable.
+The fix involved simplifying the HTML link generation in `agent.py` to remove unnecessary JavaScript event handlers, making the links immediately functional.

+Changes made:
+1. Modified the PDF link handling code in `agent.py` to generate clean HTML anchor tags
+2. Removed complex JavaScript onclick handlers that were causing the refresh requirement
+3. Ensured the frontend properly renders HTML content using `innerHTML`

+### PDF Link Rendering Issue (July 26, 2025)

+Fixed an issue where PDF download links in Markdown format were not properly rendered as HTML links during streaming responses.
+The problem occurred because the streaming response directly used `innerHTML` without converting Markdown to HTML, while the page refresh process correctly converted Markdown to HTML.

+Changes made:
+1. Added the `marked` library to the chat template for Markdown to HTML conversion
+2. Modified the JavaScript in `chat.html` to convert Markdown to HTML during streaming responses
+3. Ensured consistent link rendering behavior between streaming and page refresh scenarios

 ## Future Development

 Refer to `plan.md` for a detailed roadmap of future features and improvements.
 Key areas for expansion include integrating more data sources (Reddit, RSS), enhancing the UI/UX, implementing content delivery systems (email, PDF), adding personalization, optimizing performance, and improving test coverage.